weldonj/CA4023_Assignment_2/Intro.md

 **Negation Handling alongside Bigram -**

-Experiment with using both Negation Handling and Bigrams
+Experiment with using both negation handling and bigrams

 **Lexicon Setup -**